fatjonfreskina/borealis-template/README.md

 ## Contribute :raised_hands:

-Contributions are more than welcome, just pick an issue, create a new branch following the pattern `<placeholder>-issueNumber` and create a pull request to main.
+Contributions are more than welcome using the ["fork and pull request"](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) workflow.
+Briefly:

+1. Fork the project and clone it locally.
-**Placeholders** can be `develop`, `bugfix`, `documentation` only.
-If there's no issue number for the task, please create one first.
+2. Create a new branch following the pattern `<placeholder>-issueNumber`.
+Where placeholders can be `develop`, `bugfix`, `documentation` only.
+3. Make your changes and push them to your fork.
+4. Create a pull request to the main branch.
+5. Your pull request will be reviewed and merged.

 ## License :page_facing_up: